jon-chun/cultural-analytics/docs/index.md

 ## Overview

-Cultural analytics is the study of society and social phenomena by analyzing data and the way it flows.
+Cultural analytics studies society and social phenomena by analyzing data created by constitutent entities and their interactions.
 This course presumes some coding experience or the introductory course to Digital Humanities, [IPHS 200 Programming Humanity](https://programminghumanity.wordpress.com/) or the even more advanced course [IPHS 300 AI for the Humanities](https://aiforthehumanities.wordpress.com/).

 We begin with visualizing and analyzing ***geospatial data*** via maps and charts.
 We’ll build our skills with ***web scraping and API’s*** to create original datasets from websites and services like Twitter, Instagram and YouTube.